jundalisay/sp/content/en/social/economics/principles/part-1/chapter-02.md

 ---
 heading: "Chapter 2"
 linkTitle: Chapter 2
-title: "Replacing Marginal Utility with Minimum Needs"
+title: "Replacing Utility with a Flexible Hierarchy of Needs"
 date: 2025-08-09
 # date: 2015-08-20
 # date: 2022-08-29  The Flaw of Utility Theories